Eternalyze0/jediknight/README.md

-# Playing Jedi Academy with Curious A3C
+# Playing Jedi Academy with Deep Curiosity

 Six neural networks combine to make the AI.